axhxrx/internationalization/README.md

 ## Happenings

+🧟‍♂️ 2025-09-02: version 0.0.13: Bump version due to I made a new bug yesterday 😭 (mixed fn/string leaf-nodes didn't work for the strings... so the bug was only in the new feature, at least)

 🍒 2025-09-01: version 0.0.12: Bump version due to SNAFU

 🍒 2025-09-01: version 0.0.11: Don't restrict leaf-node functions to returning strings (enables returning JSX elements, etc)